QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 \subsection{Renormalization group evolution in the CGC EFT}

-We discussed thus far a classical EFT for large nuclei and Gaussian sources where the separation between fields (wee partons) and sources (valence sources) was picked randomly to be at the momentum scale $\Lambda^+$.
+We have discussed a classical EFT for large nuclei and Gaussian sources where the separation between fields (wee partons) and sources (valence sources) was picked randomly to be at the momentum scale $\Lambda^+$.
 Physical observables such as the inclusive cross-section in \Eq{eq:dsigma-inc} should not depend on $\Lambda^+$.
-This invariance is the essence of the renormalization group and is realized as follows in the EFT.
+This invariance is the essence of the renormalization group and we will later sketch how it is realized in the EFT; a detailed discussion can be found in \cite{Iancu:2003xm}.